rmaguado/radio-foundation/README.md

 ### TODO

+- [ ] benchmark on CT-RATE multiabnormality labels
 - [ ] script for running benchmark tests
 - [ ] resample dicom slices in runtime
 - [ ] Randomise sagital and coronal views for nifti dataloader if spacing is cube.